 Read more here: http://bit.ly/3qEHpuI

-Online statewide pre-registration of the coronavirus vaccine was unveiled just recently by the State of Virginia.
+Recently, the State of Virginia unveiled the online statewide pre-registration for the coronavirus vaccine.
 This convenient registration system provides the Virginians easier pre-registration, confirmation of waiting list, and more information about the vaccination program.
 The innovative program seeks to streamline the vaccination process through a unified system that is easily accessible for its people.

 Read more here: http://bit.ly/3qC9DG8

-Like most states nowadays, the State of Hawaii is planning and implementing a comprehensive vaccination plan to ensure availability to its residents.
-Hawaii is currently receiving more dosages of the COVID-19 vaccines and distributing its vaccination hubs throughout the state as fast as possible.
-They are also prioritizing high-risk individuals, including older adults, healthcare workers, and others at the frontlines of the crisis.
-Their health department is working closely with local, state, and federal government agencies, hospitals, pharmacies, healthcare centers, and other providers to distribute the vaccines rapidly and in an orderly manner.
+The State of Hawaii is planning and implementing a comprehensive vaccination plan to ensure availability to its residents.
+Hawaii is currently receiving more dosages of the vaccines, distributing its vaccination hubs throughout the state.
+They are also prioritizing high-risk individuals, including older adults, healthcare workers, and others at the frontlines.
+Their health department is working closely with local, state, and federal government agencies to distribute the vaccines rapidly and in an orderly manner.

 Read more here: http://bit.ly/3qxQqWn

 The State of Maryland is extending its State Health Insurance Enrollment, the Maryland Health Connection, until May 15, 2021.
-The extension was given to provide ample time for uninsured Maryland residents to enroll in healthcare coverage.
-As the coronavirus pandemic continues to affect many people, it is the goal of Maryland’s leaders to make health insurance accessible for eligible enrollees.
+The extension provides ample time for uninsured Maryland residents to enroll in healthcare coverage.
+As the COVID-19 continues to affect people, Maryland’s goal is to make health insurance accessible for eligible enrollees.